timothyrubin/DependencyLDA/README.md

 ### Final Predictions, and evaluation of predictions (all models):

-Compute final predictions for test-documents and then compute statistics:
+Here we describe how to (1) Compute final predictions for test-documents and (2) compute evaluation statistics for these predictions

- * Code for computing averaged predictions across all test-chains for all test-documents, and then evaluating these predictions are in the subdirectories:
+Code for (1) computing averaged predictions across all test-chains for all test-documents, and (2) evaluating these predictions are in the subdirectories:

  * **Dependency-LDA**: "/Test_DependencyLDA_TestDocuments/Compute_TotalDP_Predictions_New_V05"
  * **Prior-LDA**:		"/Test_PriorLDA_TestDocuments/Compute_TotalDP_Predictions_New_V05"